sloshy/fs2-es/microsite/docs/docs/eventstate.md

 * `empty` - Has an optional state starting as `None`.
 Needs a `Driven` instance.
 * `initial` - Has an initial state value as `Some`.
 Needs a `Driven` instance.
 * `total` - Has an initial state value and does not use optional state.
 Needs a `DrivenNonEmpty` instance.
-* `manualEmpty`, `manualInitial`, and `manualTotal` - Alternative versions of the above that do not use typeclasses and allow you to supply your own manual functions.
+* `manualEmpty`, `manualInitial`, and `manualTotal` - Alternative versions of the above that do not use type classes and allow you to supply your own manual functions.

 Using the above constructors you can create different `EventState` instances that are useful in different situations.
 For example, `empty` is useful in cases where state can be "initialized" by an incoming event, i.e. `UserCreatedEvent` in a system that models users.